pourmalek/CovidVisualizedCountry/README.md

 # globalcovid2
-Longitudinal review of international estimates of global COVID-19
+Combine and visualize international periodically updating estimates of COVID-19 at the country level